itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

    - Connect to the database
    - Create a collection of users
    - Initialize users

 2. set the ***request address**, **request method** and **form name attributes*** for the login form item

    - Form submission needs to use `post`method, Because the post method to request parameters in the body, get is in the address bar to pass, not safe

 3. when the user clicks the login button, the client ***verifies that the user*** has filled in the login form

    - if one of the items is not entered, prevent the form from being submitted

-4. The server side receives the ***request parameters and verifies that the user has filled in the login form***
+4. The server side receives the ***request parameters and verifies that the user has filled in the login form again***

    - if one of them is not entered, respond for the client and stop the program from executing further

+5. Look up user information based on email address

+6. If the user does not exist, respond for the client and prevent the program from executing downward

+7. If the user exists, the user name and password are matched

+   1. If the match is successful, the user logs in successfully

+   2. If the comparison fails, the user fails to log in

+8. Save login status

+9. Password encryption processing